KaiYan289/RLpapersnote/README.md

 92. Gurobi max (gp.max_) operator can only take constant and variable (that is, no expressions such as x+1) as of Sept.
 2022.

 93.  torch.nn.parameter.Parameter(a.double(), requires_grad=True) is correct; torch.nn.parameter.Parameter(a, requires_grad=True).double() is not.

+94. Wasserstein-1 distance with hamming distance metric is total variation distance.

 # Useful Linux Debugging Commands